Ian Bottomley is Curator Emeritus of Oriental Collections at the Royal Armouries Museum based in Leeds.

 I regard myself as being fortunate to have had several career changes during my life.
 My first was in the field of organic chemistry, in a research department of a major chemical manufacturer.
 A change in circumstances led me into further education, using my previous experience in the teaching of mathematics, physics and chemistry.
 Some 10 years later, during a period of industrial contraction and a decline in the traditional science base, I volunteered to re-train in the field of computing.
 It was an exciting period in which the large post-war mainframe computers, programmed by punched cards or punched tape, were being superseded by ever smaller machines.
 A growing number of companies and institutions were adopting this new technology, creating a demand for programmers and operators that the college provided.
 Ultimately I took charge of all of the computing within the college before taking early retirement in 1992.

-Ian retired from full-time employment in 2007 but continues and active role in the museum as Curator Emeritus.
+I retired from full-time employment in 2007 but continue to play an active role at the museum as Curator Emeritus.

 The origin of Japanese guns.
 JSS – US (1966)

 Arms and armour of the Samurai, with A.P.
 Hopson. – London : Defoe Publishing, c 1988